cpsaltis/pythogram-core/README.rst

 * numpy and scipy for basic computations,
 * pillow/PIL for image IO,
-* scikits-image for feature extraction,
+* scikit-image for feature extraction,
 * and scikit-learn for machine learning

 To setup all of the above in a virtualenv::